-Multiple Tooth Implant: How Many Teeth Can Be Anchored by One Implant?
+Multiple Tooth Implant: How Many Teeth Can Be Anchored by One Implant in Phoenix AZ?

-Multiple Tooth Implant: How Many Teeth Can Be Anchored by One Implant?
+Multiple Tooth Implant: How Many Teeth Can Be Anchored by One Implant in Phoenix AZ?

-A multiple tooth implant gives you a more affordable way to enjoy the bone-preserving properties of dental implants.
+A multiple tooth implant gives you a more affordable way to enjoy the bone-preserving properties of dental implants in Phoenix AZ.
 An implant is rarely used to replace multiple teeth on its own, but it can be combined with another to replace up to six teeth.
 That means an implant on its own can support a max of three artificial teeth.

 Implants are great for replacing missing teeth and are the only oral prosthetics that prevent the bone tissue loss that takes place when a tooth is lost.
 Implants also happen to be the most costly way to replace a lost tooth.
 The cost of an implant can be more than the cost of a full set of dentures.
 Therefore, using a multiple tooth implant to replace missing teeth saves patients money.